 In 1 Corinthians 15:58 Paul says this:

-Everything we do, the time and effort we give to serve, the money we give is for a reason.
+Everything we do, the time, money and effort we give to serve is for a reason.
 We’re all here today for a purpose.

 No, they do it because they believe in the vision of the church in making the name of Jesus famous in this city.

-When you give, when you financially support this church, it’s not out of guilt or trying to get God to like us more – it’s to impact this community for Christ.
+When you give and financially support this church, it’s not out of guilt or trying to get God to like us more – it’s to impact this community for Christ.

 “Tell those who are rich not to be proud and not to trust in their money, which will soon be gone, but their pride and trust should be in the living God who always richly gives us all we need for our enjoyment.